United States Department of Veterans Affairs

 RP-1400.8000-900Veteran Reintegration Counseling Definition

-Programs that provide emotional support, information and guidance for veterans who have emotional problems relating to experiences they had while in the service or who have separated from the military and are having difficulty adjusting to their civilian status.
+Programs that provide emotional support, information and guidance for veterans who have emotional problems including post traumatic stress disorder relating to experiences in the service, or who are having other difficulties adjusting to their civilian status.

 YB-9000Young Adults Definition